Examples with solutions for Power of a Product: Using multiple rules

 (xyz)14=x14y14z14 (xyz)^{\frac{1}{4}}=x^{\frac{1}{4}}y^{\frac{1}{4}}z^{\frac{1}{4}}

-When we opened the parentheses using the first law mentioned above, so that when opening the parentheses we applied the exponent to each of the multiplication terms inside the parentheses.
+We open the parentheses using the first law mentioned above, so that when opening the parentheses we apply the exponent to each of the multiplication terms inside the parentheses.

 1. The first from left to right is: